NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

     •	User Posts Section - If a user arrives on the user posts page, they can navigate (via pagination) the user posts section to see all of the shared comments.
 A user can click either `View Post in Detail` or `Back to Home`.
 Viewing a post in detail products the user with a focused view on a particular post (giving them further options) and back to home button simply returns the user to the main home page.

     •	User Posts in Detail - As mentioned above, a user can select to `View Post in Detail`.
 This button brings them to a focused User's post (recognized via the id in the URL).
 The user has a number of options on this page.
 If they are they author of the post (or the admin), they have the right to edit (brings them to the `edit user post form`) or delete the post entirely.
 The user can also choose to like a user.
 A user can like all posts (regardless if they are author) however, it functions on a - one user, one like per post basis.
 A user can't just add endless likes on a particular user post.
-If the user is not the author of the post, (nor the admin), they won’t be able to delete or edit a post.
+If the user is not the author of the post, nor the admin, they won’t be able to delete or edit a post.
 They can only view and like (x1) the post.
 All users can see the total accumulated likes on any posts and also avail of the `Back to Posts` to return to the general User posts section.

     •   Add a New Post - found via a button at the bottom of the user posts page (and via the Navbar), this button allows users to be redirected to a form where they can upload their own personalised post.

 - Form Logic